KAR16/frenzy-1/README.md

   - Remove oferts.html and relevant code.
 - Move Firebse Auth to Service.
 - Firebase Auth check session
+- Use currency
+- Remove all unused dependencies in controllers

 -----------------------------------------------------------------
 - Clean variables and improve scope variables